Donzii/touchportal/README.md

 Touch Portal the Remote macro control deck for PC and Mac OS for streamers, gamers, content creators and all other professionals https://www.touch-portal.com

+# fresh v4.2 for Ubuntu (appimage) and Android here: https://www.touch-portal.com/#downloadstitle

+4.0 and 3.1 are obsolet

 ![TwitchBanner](https://github.com/Donzii/touchportal/assets/7527643/1a0b0b0c-236d-4e12-b6cc-74f73407b5de)